16

 #

-This file is created when executing a command
+This file is created when the command is executed

 xdg-user-dirs-update

-The user folders in the OS are called taking into account the current regional language settings in the user profile.
-The localization of language parameters also determines the variables of the environment that can be viewed using the command locale:
+User folders in the OS are named taking into account the current regional language settings in the user profile.
+Language settings localization also defines environment variables, which can be viewed using the command locale:

 locale